 First Preference EB-1

 You may be eligible for an employment-based, first-preference visa if you have an extraordinary ability, are an outstanding professor or researcher, or are a multinational executive or manager.
+For all of our Rhode Island, Boston, and New York applicants applying for an EB-1 visa, please read the qualifications below.
 Each occupational category has certain requirements that must be met:

 - Extraordinary Ability: You must be able to demonstrate extraordinary ability in the sciences, arts, education, business, or athletics through sustained national or international acclaim.
 Your achievements must be recognized in your field through extensive documentation.
 No offer of employment is required.
 You must meet 3 of 10 criteria* below, or provide evidence of a one-time achievement (i.e., Pulitzer, Oscar, Olympic Medal)